MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/home-site-plan-and-maintain.md

 #### Best practices for creating home sites:
 -	Since home sites will be used by the entire organization, the site needs to be [inclusive and easily accessible on all devices](https://support.microsoft.com/topic/get-ready-build-an-accessible-sharepoint-site-3a1df3ad-f093-450c-85a6-b3bf70fd6abb)
 -	For the same reason above, [consider other languages that might be needed](https://support.microsoft.com/office/create-multilingual-communication-sites-pages-and-news-2bb7d610-5453-41c6-a0e8-6f40b3ed750c)
-- Since the home site will be viewed by high volumn of users, ensure you are [managing site performance](/sharepoint/portal-health) through the planning and building phases
+- The home site will be viewed by high volumn of users, ensure you are [managing site performance](/sharepoint/portal-health) through the planning and building phases
 -	Links in the home site navigation can direct users to content on the home site and global navigation can be used to lead users to universally used resources and portals
 -	After creating your home site, [replace the site with the current root site](/sharepoint/modern-root-site#replace-your-root-site)
 -	Make sure the home site is discoverable by [adding an entry point to the Microsoft 365 app launcher](/microsoft-365/admin/manage/customize-the-app-launcher?view=o365-worldwide) and a [featured link on the SharePoint start page](/sharepoint/change-links-list-on-sharepoint-home-page)